 Similar to other defensive city walls, Aurelian Walls were required when city rulers felt threatened by outside forces.
 The walls were ordered by Emperor Aurelian to protect his city from barbarian tribes from the north.
 It is not clear how successful the walls were in keeping out invaders.
 This was largely due to the fact that there were only a few soldiers who could patrol the vast fortifications.
 However, the Aurelian Walls served to protect and define Rome up to the 19th Century.

 As the walls were being built, some existing structures were included into them.
-These include the Castel Sant’Angelo in the Vatican City neighborhood and the Pyramid of Cestius located in the Testaccio neighbourhood.
+These include the Castel Sant’Angelo in the neighborhood and the Pyramid of Cestius located in the Testaccio neighbourhood.
 Despite their age, much of the wall remains and is well-preserved.
 About two-thirds (or more) of the walls can still be seen today, either in part or in full.

 The Museo delle Mura is located near the Porta San Sebastiano, one of the access points built into the city walls.
 The museum will give you a better understanding of the sights you see when you are walking through the city by yourself.
 To get a deeper understanding of the Aurelian Walls’ significance, you can book a Rome history tour.